 **NA – data not available

-Sports Psychology Master’s programs largely rest on the three pillars of psychology, kinesiology and physiology.
-This program is predominantly meant for students who want to learn about the relationship between psychological, behavioral, and physiological factors that influence athletic participation and success.
-Students also investigate psychological and social factors that affect participation in sport and physical activity by studying human thinking, emotion, physical ability, and the actions and reactions in recreational and competitive sports.
+Sports Psychology Master’s programs largely rest on the three pillars of psychology, kinesiology, and physiology.
+This program is predominantly meant for students wanting to learn about the relationship between psychological, behavioral, and physiological factors influencing athletic participation and success.
+Students also investigate psychological and social factors that affect sports and physical activity participation by studying human thinking, emotion, physical ability, and the actions and reactions in recreational and competitive sports.

 Within the field of sports psychology, there are three types of psychology, which can be looked at as tracks:

-1. Academic Sport Psychology: academic-oriented and involves teaching at schools, colleges, and universities and/or conducting research.
+1. Academic Sport Psychology: academic-oriented and involves teaching at schools, colleges, and universities and conducting research.

-2. Clinical Sport Psychology: clinical oriented and blends psychotherapy with behavioral-training techniques to help people dealing with mental illnesses.
+2. Clinical Sport Psychology: Clinical-oriented and blends psychotherapy with behavioral training techniques to help people with mental illnesses.

 3. Applied Sport Psychology: field-oriented and involves developing strategies and teaching skills to enhance athletic performance.